ClusterHQ/flocker/docs/advanced/security.rst

 A Flocker cluster comprises a control service and convergence agents, along with some command line tools that are provided to interact with and manage the cluster (see :doc:`architecture`).

-Flocker uses `Transport Layer Security <http://en.wikipedia.org/wiki/Transport_Layer_Security>`_ (TLS) to authenticate components of a cluster against each other, using a technique known as client certification.
+Flocker uses `Transport Layer Security <http://en.wikipedia.org/wiki/Transport_Layer_Security>`_ (TLS) to authenticate components of a cluster against each other in a `mutual authentication<http://en.wikipedia.org/wiki/Mutual_authentication>`_ model.

 This ensures that the control service, convergence agents and API end users can be sure that they are communicating with a verified component of a cluster, helping to prevent unauthorised access and mitigating some potential attack vectors.